Are You an Alum?

 Fatma Betul Cihan-Artun is currently a part-time Lecturer in the English Writing Program at Rutgers University, Brunswick, NJ.
 She wrote her dissertation on the topic "Rumi, the Poet of Universal Love: The Politics of Rumi's Appropriation in the West."
 She holds a BA in English and an MA in History from Bogazici University, Istanbul, Turkey.
 She is interested in the politics of cultural representation, late Ottoman and modern Turkish literature, and translation studies. firstname.lastname@example.org

-Antonia Carcelén-Estrada is currently Visiting Lecturer of Spanish, College of the Holy Cross, Worcester, MA.
+Antonia Carcelén-Estrada holds a tenure-track job at the University of San Francisco at Quito (USFQ) Before taking up this position, she was Visiting Lecturer of Spanish, College of the Holy Cross, Worcester, MA.
 The topic of her dissertation was “Golden Palimpsests: America, Cervantes, and the Invention of Modernity/Coloniality.”
 Her research interests include postcolonial literature, colonial and contemporary Latin America, translation studies, philosophy, cultural studies, art history, anthropology, and oral literature.
 Her publications include "Covert and Overt Ideologies in the Translation of the Wycliffe Bible into Huao Terero" in Translation, Resistance, Activism (University of Massachusetts Press, 2011); "Latin American Historiography in Emerging Capitalism: Afro-Indigenous Palimpsests at the Birth of Spanish Modernity" in Ethnicity from Various Angles and Through Varied Lenses: Yesterday´s Today in Latin America.
 (New York: Sussex Academic Press, 2011); and "Tierra, riqueza, cuerpos, diferencia: la construccion ontologica de la feminidad y su persistencia."
 Actas del I Congreso Internacional de Literatura Comparada.
-(Universitat de Valencia Press, 2011). email@example.com
+(Universitat de Valencia Press, 2011).

 Scott Vangel wrote his PhD dissertation on “Deconstruction of the Sacred, Ontologies of Monstrosity: Apophatic Approaches in Late Modernist Cinema.”
 Scott is interested in philosophy, film studies, and French language and culture.
 He received his BA in English/Film from Framingham State and his MA in Religion/Literature from the University of Chicago. email@example.com